shauryagarg2006/DockerSwarm/README.md

 ```
 docker service create --replicas 1 --name node-app -p 3000:8080 --update-delay 10s --update-parallelism 1 localhost:5000/ncsu:current
 ```
 There are several important parameters in the above coommand.
-We are telling how many replicas/container we want for this application and name of the service and which image to use for this service.
-We will be updating the service after 10s delay and updating only one image at a time.
+- `--name` sets name of the service.
+- `--update-delay` sets delay between updating each container.
+- `--update-parallelism` sets how many containers to update at the same time.
+- Last parameter is the name of the docker image we want to use

 Run the following command to ger more details about the serivice.
 ```